ShortCircuit: AlphaZero-Driven Circuit Design: Training

-AlphaZero stores intermediate results and useful metadata, such as $Q(s,a)$, $P(s,a)$, and $N(s,a)$, in the nodes visited during MCTS.
-These nodes are associated with a state and form a tree, where edges indicate the action performed to reach that node-state pair.
-When the simulation phase starts, we mark the initial state as the root node, compute the probability action distribution, and inject Dirichlet noise.
-During a simulation, AlphaZero selects an action according to PUCT and visits the state.
-This process continues until one of the three stopping conditions, which are encountering a state $s$ that has not been expanded, reaching the maximum number of allowed steps, or arriving at a terminal state.
-If the state is not expanded yet, it means we have not computed $Q(s)$ and $P(s,a)$ for that state.
-After computing these values, we back-propagate the Q-value $Q(s)$ to the previous MCTS nodes and increment $N(s,a)$ for all visited nodes.
-Once we complete the given number of simulations, AlphaZero performs the action it most often selected at the root, ${\operatorname{argmax}}_{a\in \mathcal{A}}\ N(s,a)$.
+AlphaZero stores intermediate results and metadata, such as $Q(s,a)$, $Q(s,a;\theta)$, $P(s,a;\theta)$, and $N(s,a)$, in the nodes visited during MCTS.
+These nodes are associated with states and form a tree, where edges indicate the actions performed to reach each node-state pair.
+When simulation starts, we mark the initial state as the root node, compute the action distribution, and inject Dirichlet noise.
+During simulation, AlphaZero follows PUCT to choose actions and continues until meeting one of the three following stopping conditions: encountering a state $s$ that is not expanded, reaching a maximum number of steps, or arriving at a terminal state.
+If the state is not expanded, we need to compute $Q(s;\theta)$ and $P(s,a;\theta)$ for that state and we back-propagate $Q(s;\theta)$ to the previous MCTS nodes, and increment $N(s,a)$.
+Once we complete the given number of simulations, AlphaZero applies the most visited action, ${\operatorname{argmax}}_{a\in \mathcal{A}}\ N(s,a)$.
+In our case, we rather follow the observed discounted reward ${\operatorname{argmax}}_{a\in \mathcal{A}}\ Q(s,a)$ as we find the visitation count signal too noisy given our simulation budget.

-In our case, we can also utilize AlphaZero formulation without relying on the value module.
-Instead of stopping the simulation when a non-expanded node is encountered, we continue until either we reach the maximum number of steps or if we find a terminal state.
-When we obtain a terminal reward, we back-propagate it to the intermediate states, enabling exploitation of these states in subsequent simulations while also allowing local exploration to potentially uncover more compact solutions.